-- a) On Flat Track and Bank Track, skaters who are about to be lapped shall ensure that they hold their line nearest the pole line of the track, to give the lead skaters a clear line to pass safely. - b) Competitors who are lapping or being lapped must on no account impede, or assist any other skater. - c) A lapped skater may at the Referee's discretion, be withdrawn from a race and will be ranked according to their withdrawal (any points accumulated in a Points race will be lost).
+- a) On Flat Track and Banked Track, skaters who are about to be lapped shall ensure that they hold their line on the track, to give the lead skaters a clear line to pass safely. - b) Skaters who are lapping or being lapped must on no account impede, or assist any other skater. - c) A skater about to be lapped may, at the Referee's discretion, be withdrawn from a race and will be ranked according to their withdrawal (any points accumulated in a Points race will be lost).

-309 Race Infringements
+309 Race Faults